jbcodeforce/java-studies/docs/quarkus.md

 Can be packaged using `./mvnw clean package` or `./mvnw clean package -Pnative`

-Start and overtide properties at runtime:
+Start and override properties at runtime:

 `java -Dquarkus.datasource.password=youshallnotpass -jar target/myapp-runner.jar`